Capital Improvement Projects

 3. Parks Master Plan and the Trails Master Plan

-The City also invests in asset management tools such as the Streets Pavement Condition Assessment which identifies and prioritizes street repair/replacement.
-Along with multiple in-house equipment and facility condition assessments, and operations and maintenance documented operational concerns.
+The City of Pearland invests in asset management tools such as the Streets Pavement Condition Assessment program which identifies and prioritizes street repairs and replacements.
+Along with this asset management tool multiple in-house equipment, facility condition assessments, operations, and maintenance document operational concerns.

-All of these documents and assessments are crucial pieces that help identify future infrastructure to meet the community needs.
-This toolkit is what we use to provide short, mid, and long-term (5 or more years) needs for identification and “strategic” project planning.
+All of these documents and assessments are crucial pieces that help identify the future of the City of Pearland infrastructure.
+This toolkit is what the city uses to provide short-term, mid-term, and long-term (5 or more years) needs for identification and “strategic” project planning.

 Why is the CIP Important?